 The unit of measurement of the International System of Units for energy is the joule (J).

-We define electrical energy as the form of energy that results from the existence of a potential difference between two points.
+We define electricity as the form of energy that results from the existence of a potential difference between two points.
 When these two points are put in contact by means of an electrical conductor we obtain an electric current.

 In physics, the electric potential energy, also called electrostatic potential energy, is the potential energy of the electrostatic field.
 This is an energy that has an electrical charge distribution, and is linked to the force exerted by the field generated by the distribution itself.
 Together with magnetic energy, the electric potential energy constitutes…